 The last stop along the “Golden Circle” is the Kerid Crater.
 The entrance fee is 400 Icelandic Króna /$4 USD per person to walk around this crater.
 From up above, it looks like a bright blue pool surrounded by soaring red soaring walls.
 A staircase leads down to it, but the best viewpoints are along the ridge walk on top.

 One of the most popular places to visit in Iceland is the Blue Lagoon Spa.
 The spa is quite expensive, but visitors can also stop by the lagoon and just check it out for free or walk around the outside which is equally beautiful.

 If you just want to check it out for free without actually going in the water, there are stairs next to the café that lead to an outdoor balcony or you can simply walk onto the patio next to the café and walk right up to the water.
 You can also grab a sandwich and a drink at the spa’s café or restaurant, both of which have glass walls and overlook the lagoon.

 For anyone who wishes to take a dip in the Blue Lagoon Spa, the tickets can be purchased in advance on the Blue Lagoon website and if you’re visiting in the summer, purchasing in advance is a must because it sells out quickly.

 They say a picture is worth a thousand words, but not even thousands of words or any amount of pictures can truly capture the beauty of Iceland.

 I hope my Iceland photography guide has helped you prepare for your upcoming trip or at least inspired you to add Iceland on your travel bucket list.

-If you are looking for additional tips on what you need to know before your trip to Iceland, check out the Ultimate Guide To Conquering Iceland post that covers tips and things to know in order to best prepare for a road trip through Iceland.
+If you are looking for additional tips on what you need to know before your trip to Iceland, check out the Ultimate Guide To Conquering Iceland In A Campervan post that covers tips and things to know in order to best prepare for a road trip through Iceland.